What is a Trumpet Instrument? Its History and Sound

 How Popular is the Trumpet?

-Using Google Search Trends as an indicator of instrument popularity, we can see that the Trumpet is highly popular across North and South America, Europe and Asia.
-This diversity reflects the instruments use in music genres such as Classical, Jazz, Rock, Blues, Soul, Tijuana Brass, Marching and Millitary bands.
+The Trumpet is highly popular across North and South America, Europe and Asia.
+This diversity reflects the instruments use in music genres such as Classical, Jazz, Rock, Blues, Samba, Soul, Tijuana Brass, Marching and Millitary bands.

 Trumpet Instrument Facts